-The sandy shorelines and majestic bluffs of Door County create an ideal setting for a triathlon.
-The event is open to any and all who wish to participate, whether they are seasoned athletes or beginners.
+The sandy shorelines and majestic bluffs of Door County create the ideal setting for a triathlon.
+The event is open to any and all who wish to participate, whether they are beginners or seasoned athletes.
 The triathlon begins at Frank Murphy County Park and ends in Egg Harbor, totaling over 21 miles.
-Here are the courses participants will be expected to complete:
+Here are the courses participants are expected to complete:

 - 18-mile bike ride